SwedbankPay/developer.swedbankpay.com/_includes/verify.md

 ### API Requests

-The API requests are displayed in the [Verification flow][verification-flow].
+The API requests are displayed in the Verification flow below.
 The options you can choose from when creating a payment with key operation set to Value Verify are listed below.